Apple WWDC 2021 date announced – here's when you'll see iOS 15

 The expected iOS 15 and macOS 12 preview at WWDC 2021 will be our first glimpse at where Apple is taking its iPhone and macOS operating systems.
 As always, you should expected leaks about both to happen right before the WWDC dates.

-What's more, we should get release dates for the iOS 15 beta – both the developer beta and public beta usually happen in June offering you a hands-on preview of Apple's incoming software.
+You won't go home empty handed.
+We should get release dates for the iOS 15 beta – both the developer beta and public beta.
+The developer beta is usually available by the end of the Apple keynote, while the public beta often launches in late June, allowing everyone to go hands-on with Apple's incoming software.

+We also expect to hear about more minor software updates such as iPadOS 15 and watchOS 8 as well.

 Overdue Apple WWDC hardware announcements

 No, you won't see iPhone 13 at WWDC 2021.
 Apple's developer conference is set up to be more of a software showcase.
-However, in years past, we did see the company unveil new iPads, MacBooks and even the HomePod.
+However, in years past, we've seen the Cupertino company unveil brand new iPads, MacBooks and even the HomePod.